Pylons/pyramid/docs/narr/testing.rst

 required by the code under test.  :func:`~pyramid.testing.tearDown` pops the thread local stack.

 Normally when a Configurator is used directly with the ``main`` block of a Pyramid application, it defers performing any "real work" until its ``.commit`` method is called (often implicitly by the :meth:`pyramid.config.Configurator.make_wsgi_app` method).
-The Configurator returned by :func:`~pyramid.testing.setUp` is however an *autocommitting* Configurator which performs all actions implied by methods called on it immediately.
+The Configurator returned by :func:`~pyramid.testing.setUp` is an *autocommitting* Configurator, however, which performs all actions implied by methods called on it immediately.
 This is more convenient for unit-testing purposes than needing to call :meth:`pyramid.config.Configurator.commit` in each test after adding extra configuration statements.

 The use of the :func:`~pyramid.testing.setUp` and